anyahritvik/scrapInfoSecondLife/ReadMe.md

 ## Using the Application

-1. Enter a Second Life UUID or username in the search box
+1. Enter a Second Life UUID in the search box
 2. Click "Fetch Profile" to retrieve the profile information
 3. View the displayed information:
    - Profile picture